Beeciv/Willset/README.md

-# Willset Melee
+# Willset Standard
-Welcome to Willset!
+Welcome to Willset Standard!
 If you're reading this, this is probably an older version of the rules you'll be using for Freeciv.

 ## Description
 If you aren't familiar with the Willset rules, the basic gist is that they're like the normal rules, but with a few tweaks -- perhaps most importantly, that cities grow more quickly, and maps are larger.